Timeo21/ArrowUpgrade/README.md

 # ArrowUpgrade - Arrow Customization System for Paper
 ArrowUpgrade is a plugin that allow players to use fletching table to create customs arrows.
-Arrows are made of three or four parts which are made of differents materials to provide many effects on fly, hit or landing.
+Arrows are made of three or four parts which are made of different materials to provide many effects on fly, hit or landing.
 ## Fletching Table
 Obtaining the fletching table is unchanged.
-Right-clicking the table will open an inventory with four slots interactible slots, fours information slots and a result slot.
+Right-clicking the table will open an inventory with four slots interactable slots, fours information slots and a result slot.
 Add materials in valid slot to create customs arrows.

 ![fletching ui](/Images/fletching_ui.png)
 ## Arrow Craft